hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 manages in this file, so that it can update or destroy those resources going forward.

-The Terraform state file is the only way Terraform can track which resources it manages, and often contains sensitive information, so you must store your state file securely and distribute it only to trusted team members who need to manage your infrastructure.
+Terraform tracks resources with the Terraform state file.
+The state file often contains sensitive information, so you must store your state file securely and distribute it only to trusted team members who need to manage your infrastructure.
 In production, we recommend [storing your state remotely](https://learn.hashicorp.com/tutorials/terraform/cloud-migrate?in=terraform/cloud) with Terraform